Residues of PFAS in Food, Packaging and the Environment

 Alexander Eckhardt

-Federal Environment Agency (UBA), Germany
+German Environment Agency (UBA), Germany

-Alexander Eckhardt is a Biologist and regulatory scientist at the Federal Environment Agency (UBA) in Bad Elster/Germany in the sub-department “Toxicology of Drinking Water and Swimming Pool Water”.
+Alexander Eckhardt is a Biologist and regulatory scientist at the German Environment Agency (UBA) in Bad Elster/Germany in the division “Toxicology of Drinking Water and Swimming Pool Water”.
 Since 2015 he has been a specialist toxicologist of the DGPT and European Registered Toxicologist.
 As a member of the WHO Technical Advisory Group on Water Quality and Health (WQTAG), he is involved in updating the Guidelines for Drinking-Water Quality.
 He is also a member of the Working Group Toxicology of PFAS of the German Drinking Water Commission.

 moreless